HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 ### Representing Variants

-A full representation of an HGVS variant requires a transcript identifier or reference sequence id that includes the version number followed by a nomenclature which further characterizes the nature of the variant.

 #### Variant Nomenclature

 The [HL7 GRIG guidance on defining variants](http://hl7.org/fhir/uv/genomics-reporting/sequencing.html) states support for two reporting patterns for specifying variants: